List of Coronation Street characters introduced in 1994: Clifford Duckworth

 Clifford "Cliff" Duckworth, played by Dave King.
 Was the older brother of Jack Duckworth and the husband of Elsie.

 Clifford - or Cliff, as he preferred to be known - was the suave older brother of Jack.
 Cliff came to Weatherfield in 1994 to reconnect with Jack, having not seen him for years.
 He told Jack that he had been diagnosed with a heart condition - with only a few months, a year at most, to live.
 Jack and Vera, felt sorry for him, and took him in at 9 Coronation Street, making sure he felt welcome.
 However, Jack tired of him before his wife, and despite years of not seeing him, he found him an annoyance.
 He also put Jack's nose out of joint when Vera gave Jack cigarettes for Christmas while she gave Cliff a jumper.
 However, he made Cliff re-sign his will so Jack himself would inherit and agreed for him to take over exterior repair work at No.9.
 Cliff re-painted some of the stone cladding a deeper shade of blue.

 Cliff, ever the charmer, told the couple that he too married a woman named Vera.
 However, this was proven to be untrue when, in 1995, Cliff's wife Elsie turned up, stormed into the Duckworths' house, grabbed Cliff and marched him out again with minimal explanation.
 After introducing herself as Elsie, she dragged Cliff down a stepladder (he was taking down the Christmas decorations at the time) and the pair disappeared, with Cliff promising to keep in touch.
 Jack stuck up for Cliff when Elsie took him home, saying that if Cliff wanted to spend his last days with him and Vera, let it lie.
 Elsie scoffed, saying that she'd kill him when they got home and that Cliff had no illness of any description.

 In June of that year, Jack was devastated to read in the papers that Cliff and Elsie were killed in a car crash whilst on holiday.
 Vera, who had prayed for money the previous day, was guilt-ridden.

 Jack and Vera inherited £30,000 from Cliff and Elsie's holiday insurance.

+Cathy Power

+Cathy Power was a 19-year-old student nurse at Weatherfield General Hospital, where Martin Platt (Sean Wilson) worked.
+She first appeared on Christmas Day 1994 where she was upset over the death of a patient.
+She was comforted by Martin, who was experiencing marriage troubles with his wife, Gail Platt (Helen Worth).
+The two of them ended up having sex, but Martin regretted it afterwards and both agreed never to mention the infidelity again.
+However, as part of his mayoral duties, Gail's stepfather Alf Roberts (Bryan Mosley)was visiting the hospital and saw them kissing.
+He then told his wife, Audrey Roberts (Sue Nicholls) which prompted Martin to confess to Gail, which he did before someone else told her.
+Gail went to confront Cathy at the hospital, however she insisted it was meaningless, leaving Gail devastated by Martin's betrayal.